tylerwatsonspence/Algorithm-Project/README.md

 **Algorithm Project** is a C# console application designed to explore, run, and visualize the performance of various sorting algorithms.
 Users can experiment with different input structures and compare algorithm efficiency in a simple, interactive console interface.

+THIS PROJECT IS NOT FULLY FINISHED
+- I still need to bug fix the timing issue.
 ---

 ## Features